MarcusWolschon/osmeditor4android/documentation/docs/help/en/Node selected.md

 Pan and zoom the map to the currently selected object.

+### Search for objects

+Search for OSM objects in the loaded data using JOSMs search expressions.

 ### Share position

 Share the position of the selected object with other apps on the device.